-Just arrived in Nepal or planning to go?
-It’s quite easy to travel around Nepal depending on where and what you want to do.
-Compared to neighboring India, Nepal is also very safe to travel around with low levels of crime.
-Likewise compared to it’s northern Neighbor of China it’s also easy to travel around Nepal without being “monitored” or fill out excessive visa forms.
+Just arrived in Nepal, or are you planning to go?
+Traveling around Nepal depends on where and what you want to do is relatively easy.
+Compared to neighboring India, Nepal is also very safe to travel around, with low crime levels.
+Likewise, compared to its northern Neighbor of China, it’s also easy to travel around Nepal without being “monitored” or filling out excessive visa forms.

-Obviously, if you want to go trekking in Nepal it will involve some physical exertion.
-Though, you can just book a mornings helicopter flight to see Everest if that’s your thing.
-However, do try to avoid taking a helicopter flight in and out to Everest base camp as it creates a disturbance to other trekkers and takes away from local employment on the ground.
+If you want to go trekking in Nepal, it will involve some physical exertion.
+You can book a morning helicopter flight to see Everest if that’s your thing.
+However, avoid taking a helicopter flight in and out to Everest base camp as it disturbs other trekkers and takes away from local employment on the ground.

-That said, times are changing and there are some precautions and things to look out which can delay your travels around Nepal.
+That said, times are changing, and there are some precautions and things to look out for which can delay your travels around Nepal.
 Let’s find out some more so you can be prepared.

-I’ve already upset a lot of people as there are many regions in Nepal.
-However, as a tourist, there’s the north for trekking, the midlands for culture and the south for Jungle.
+I’ve already many upset people as there are many regions in Nepal.
+However, as a tourist, there’s the north for trekking, the midlands for culture, and the south for Jungle.

-These are the three main feature regions of Nepal that most tourists have an interest in seeing.
+These are the three central feature regions of Nepal that most tourists are interested in seeing.
 All three regions are relatively easy to reach.

-Central: The Kathmandu Valley is where most of the cultural heritage is found (temples etc) and it’s very easy to take a taxi, hired car (with driver) or a bus.
+Central: The Kathmandu Valley is where most of the cultural heritage is found (temples etc.), and it’s straightforward to take a taxi, hired car (with a driver), or a bus.

-Southern: Down south in the Terai there are huge sways of jungle filled with wildlife there are surprisingly easy to reach.
+Southern: Down south in the Terai, there are vast sways of a jungle filled with wildlife there are surprisingly easy to reach.
 Again, you’ll need to spend a day walking in the jungle to see it all.
 But getting it is relatively easy.

-To the east and west of Nepal are more remote areas with road conditions that vary every year.
+Nepal’s east and west are more remote areas with road conditions that vary yearly.
 These areas are starting to gain some attention for cultural treks and little-known heritage that’s well and truly off the beaten path.
-Take a look at my guidebooks to Nepal and you can discover how to reach far off places in Eastern Nepal.
+Take a look at my guidebooks to Nepal, and you can discover how to reach far-off places in Eastern Nepal.

 All this being said, Nepal does not match international standards when it comes to getting traveling around.
 So, you’ll need to treat everything as an adventure!